-Despite his absence from the GLANCY lawsuit, it cannot be disputed that A. Alfred Taubman has an interest in his ability to vote the Series B stock that he owns or controls.
+Taubman has an interest in his ability to vote the Series B stock that he owns or controls.
 This fact implicates the joinder provisions of Fed.R.Civ.P.
 19, under which either: 1) A. Alfred Taubman is an indispensable party who should be joined so that his interests can be adequately protected; or 2) A. Alfred Taubman is a dispensable party who does not need to be joined because his interest will be adequately protected since they are identical to his sons, Robert and William Taubman, who are named defendants and who also own Series B stock.

 Under either scenario, if Glancy's relief is granted, the shares that A. Alfred Taubman controls through the TG partnership would be affected.
-Therefore, the reasoning employed above with regard to the SPG complaint would likewise apply.
+Therefore, the reasoning employed above with regard to SPG would likewise apply.
 The citizenship of the TG partnership must be considered for diversity purposes.
+Accordingly, Glancy's shared California residency with two TG limited partners destroys diversity.
+Since Glancy is the only named Plaintiff and proposed class representative, his complaint will be dismissed without prejudice.